davidaustinm/MTH205-W20/README.md

 This command tells pip to install the `mth205` module from the specified Git repository and branch (`pip_installable`).
 The above will need to updated when merged into main repository.

-## Using mth205 in Jupyter Notebook
+## Using mth205 in Jupyter Notebook locally

 After installing the `mth205` module, you can use it in a Jupyter Notebook by following these steps: